jinnycho/jinnycho-blog/src/writings/ideas/architecture/dreamHouse001.md

 # I want to build my own house <span style="color:#CDC4C1"> (0.0.1) </span>
 ## 2023/09/04

 I constantly find myself thinking about my ideal home and living situation, engaging in passionate debates within my own mind about the location, materials, and design of the house I'm going to build.
 It might sound a bit crazy, but I can spend hours immersed in these thoughts.
 I decided to document my ideas to prevent them from fading and to continue refining them.
-It would also be a good way to communicate when I actually build one with Charles - my sweet buddy.
+It would also be a good way to communicate when I actually build one with Charles.

 ### Lifestyle
 1. **Urban**: Easy access to many interesting people, job opportunities, good restaurants (especially Korean), cultural activities, exotic groceries, and fun hangouts with friends.